ninjaProtocol/Arma3_F3Missions/fa3_c54_into_the_woods_v2.Altis/readme.txt

 Made MANPAD dude independent from group
 Adjusted position of Bravo 1 to avoid players getting stuck Tweaked briefing marker to make things clearer.

+0-0-3 | 25 02 2016
+Imported to new 3DEN editor (no SQM binarisation) Replaced camps with Eden compositions, added new camps Tweaked campfire behaviour
+Tweaked player and NPC positions
+Added decorative objects to INDFOR base.
+Reduced FIA MANPAD to 1 rocket
+Added param to toggle player NVGs (and add flashlights).

+0-0-4 | 05 04 2016
+Removed MANPAD.